Ethorbit/SteamDeck-SteamOS-Guides/Encrypting-With-LUKS/README.md

 * `echo "cd / && sudo /var/usr/sbin/decrypt.sh" > /mnt/deck/.bashrc`
 * `chown 1000:1000 /mnt/deck/.bashrc`

 Again, make sure to use *your* device ID and replace 'deck' if your username is different.
-You can check if 1000 is the right UID with: `cat /mnt/lib/overlays/etc/upper/passwd | cut -d ":" -f 1,3`
+Change `1000` to the UID you got earlier.

 It is time to boot back into SteamOS: `shutdown -r now`